kennethclemmensen/kennethclemmensen.dk/public/wp-content/plugins/meta-box/readme.txt

 1. Post Taxonomy Fields

 == Changelog ==

+= 5.6.13 - 2022-12-08 =
+- Fix name for adding form enctype to match with MB Term Meta extension
+- Fix return type for RWMB_Helpers_Array::map()
+- Fix required param type for RWMB_Helpers_Field::get_class()

+= 5.6.12 - 2022-12-06 =
+- Fix error getting license key

+= 5.6.11 - 2022-12-06 =
+- Fix compatibility with other extensions

+= 5.6.10 - 2022-12-06 =
+- Fix padding for images in custom blocks
+- Fix sidebar::query not compatible with object_choice::query
+- Fix compatibility with custom models in MB Custom Table.
+Closes #1466.
+- Modernize code: use short array, add type hints, remove comments

+= 5.6.9 - 2022-12-05 =
+- Improve accessibility for form controls, especially when using on the front end
+- Use all admin themes for switch and button group
+- Add filter 'rwmb_validation_message_string' for validation message
+- Display field label description even if no label
+- Fix not displaying the language according to user preference
+- Fix not setting post parent for the uploaded images on the front end for `image_upload` fields
+- Fix warning when using `file_info` helper function
+- Modernize code for PHP 7

 = 5.6.8 - 2022-11-11 =
 - Fix PHP8 warning in image field file info